Encounter killing: Punjab

 The term 'police encounter' was used often during the Punjab insurgency between 1984 and 1995.
 During this time, Punjab police officials reported 'encounters' to local newspapers and to the family members of those killed.
 The victim was typically a person whom the police believed to be a militant or involved in the militant separatist movement; proof of alleged militant involvement was rarely given.
 Ultimately, the practice became so common that 'encounter' became synonymous with extrajudicial execution.

 It is alleged that police typically take a suspected militant into custody without filing an arrest report.
 If the suspect dies during interrogation, security forces would deny ever taking the person into custody and instead claim that he was killed during an armed encounter, placing weapons on or near the body to suggest the police acted in self-defence.

 Sukhwinder Singh Bhatti, a criminal defence attorney in Punjab who defended such suspects, disappeared in May 1994 and is alleged to have been killed by the police.

+Jaswant Singh Khalra garnered global attention for his research concerning 25,000 illegal killings and cremations involving the Punjab police, and that the police had even killed about 2,000 police officers who refused to cooperate.
+On 6 September 1995, while he was washing his car in front of his house, Khalra was abducted by personnel of Punjab Police and taken to Jhabal Police Station.
+Although witnesses gave statements implicating the police, and named Director General of the Punjab Police, Kanwar Pal Singh Gill as a conspirator, police have denied ever arresting or detaining Khalra.
+Further, the police have claimed to have had no knowledge of his whereabouts.

+The Ensaaf organization has mapped 5,298 enforced disappearances or extrajudicial executions in the state of Punjab in India, with the majority of cases occurring in the late 1980's and early 1990's.